okfn/opendataindex/content/pages/faq.md

 It’s easy to get started on this activity!
 Pick a country where the Index shows there is data missing or where there are comments showing that there's uncertainty about whether the data is available openly (perhaps the licence hasn't been specified, for example) or a country that you know well.
 A targeted search or working in a team with others is a good way to get started.
-You could ask on the [Open Data Census discussion list]( http://lists.okfn.org/mailman/listinfo/open-data-census) whether there's a country or city you could help with.
+You could ask on the [Open Data Census discussion forum](https://discuss.okfn.org/c/open-data-index) whether there's a country or city you could help with.
 Get together with friends, colleagues, your local open data community or Open Knowledge Foundation local group and dig into data on a given topic or for a given country together.

 Keep an eye out for our upcoming online sprints and regional sprints.
 We would love you to be involved.
 Follow #odindex14 on Twitter for more updates.